Start today for FREE.

 Tenant Protections and Additional Considerations

 Tenants have rights under the Anti-Eviction Act (N.J.
-Stat. § 2A:18-61.3) that protect them from eviction under certain circumstances, such as foreclosure.
-Landlords must not engage in self-help evictions, which include forcibly removing tenants or changing locks without court approval.
+Stat. § 2A:18-61.3).
+Furthermore, this act protects them from eviction under certain circumstances, such as foreclosure.

 Statutes